syssi/esphome-zb-gw03/docs/router.md

 #### 9. Enable the "Pairing Mode"

-Go to the ESPHome device in Home Assistant and turn the `Enable Pairing Mode` switch `on`.
+Primary method is to go to the ESPHome device in Home Assistant and turn the `Enable Pairing Mode` switch `on`.
 The switch goes back to `off` after a few seconds.
 This is fine!

+Alternative method to enable pairing mode is to use a paper clip to press the physical reset button of the device which is inside a hole located next to the USB power plug.

 #### 10. The Router can be paired now with your Zigbee Coordinator